thinker3197/blog/_posts/2016-06-18-build-system.md

 title: Sublime Build System
 ---

+<p class="lead"> <a href="http://jekyllrb.com">Jekyll</a> is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.</p>

 [Sublime Text](https://www.sublimetext.com/) is one of the most popular editors out there and it's loved by developers.
 We'll talk about sublime and it's build system today.
 A brief note of what build system is and how to create your own build system for any language.

 ## What are build systems?